 The shortage is not a pandemic aftershock.
 It has been building for a decade and is now locked in by demographics.

 A global shortfall weighted toward low- and middle-income countries.
-The WHO's updated projection of 11 million unfilled health-worker roles by 2030 is concentrated in regions that lack the training capacity to close the gap on their own (WHO Health Workforce).
-That reshapes where specialized talent — from regulatory specialists to data scientists with clinical-trial experience — is trained and where it lives.
+The WHO's updated projection of 11 million unfilled health-worker roles by 2030 is concentrated in regions that lack the training capacity to close the gap on their own.
+That reshapes where specialized talent, from regulatory specialists to data scientists with clinical-trial experience, is trained and where it lives.

 US shortages are sharpest in primary care and non-metro.
-HRSA projects a primary-care physician shortage of roughly 70,610 by 2038, on top of broader physician gaps (HRSA).
-Nursing follows a similar pattern, with RN shortages projected at 11% in non-metro areas by 2038 against 2% in metro.
+HRSA projects a primary-care physician shortage of roughly 70,610 by 2038, on top of broader physician gaps.
+Nursing follows a similar pattern, with RN shortages projected at 11% in non-metropolitan areas by 2038 against 2% in metropolitan areas.

 Pharma consolidates; CROs and digital health scale.
-Public tracking of 2025 layoffs shows broad restructuring across large-cap biopharma, with Novo Nordisk, Merck, Bayer, Bristol Myers Squibb, and others announcing substantial cuts (Fierce Biotech 2025 Layoff Tracker; PharmExec).
+Public tracking of 2025 layoffs shows broad restructuring across large-cap biopharma.
+Novo Nordisk announced ~9,000 cuts in September 2025, Merck disclosed ~6,000 cuts as part of a $3 billion savings program, Bayer's cumulative restructuring has eliminated more than 12,000 positions since 2023, and Bristol Myers Squibb cut 282 New Jersey roles.
+The Fierce Biotech layoff tracker compiles the broader pattern.
 On the other side, contract research organizations continue to post strong backlogs and are hiring aggressively in new regions to backfill trial capacity that has shifted out of China.
-Digital-health funding also rebounded in 2025, pulled by AI (Healthcare Dive on Rock Health 2025).
+Digital-health funding rebounded in 2025, pulled by AI.

 The result is a bifurcated market: sponsor companies are leaner, but their studies and product launches are as demanding as ever.
 That work is increasingly being done by smaller, faster, more distributed teams that cannot afford nine months of entity setup to hire a single clinical project manager in Poland.